FREE ONLINE DOMESTIC VIOLENCE LAW CLINIC

 4. Scope of Services

 The clinic provides legal information, guidance, and support focused on domestic violence matters, including protection orders, divorce, maintenance, harassment, and care or contact of children.
+Services do not constitute formal legal representation or the establishment of an attorney client relationship.

 5. Confidentiality